 Victoria | 1,870 | 3,530 | 1,660 | 88.8 |

-You might have guessed that Windsor might be taking a beating as well as around Toronto and such but Calgary is taking a beating too (for claimants at least).
-Kitchener and Vancouver’s numbers are quite concerning as well.
+You might have guessed that Windsor might be taking a beating.
+The area around Toronto is similar.
+Calgary is taking a beating too (for claimants at least).
+Kitchener and Vancouver's numbers are quite concerning as well.